google/wire/docs/guide.md

     provideBar)
 ```

-The first argument to `wire.Bind` is a pointer to a value of the desired interface type and
+The first argument to `wire.Bind` is a pointer to a value of the desired
-the second argument is a pointer to a value of the type that implements the interface.
+interface type and the second argument is a pointer to a value of the type that
-to the concrete type, such as in this case, we want wire to bind the interface
-to the pointer type.
-Any set that includes an interface binding must also have a
+implements the interface.
+Any set that includes an interface binding must also
-provider in the same set that provides the concrete type.
+have a provider in the same set that provides the concrete type.

 [type identity]: https://golang.org/ref/spec#Type_identity
 [return concrete types]: https://github.com/golang/go/wiki/CodeReviewComments#interfaces